Tauvic/Technology-at-school/Robots/Makeblock/readme.md

 My vision is to use the Makeblock mBot robot as a platform for teaching technology, programming and robotics at school.
 To enable this I intend to make it easy to use and make it move more reliable and repeatable.
-To give myself a goal im working towards a robot that can d advanced line following and includes a gripper hand.
-The robot can pefroam task as a clerk in a warehouse driving around, picking up goods and delivering them.
+To give myself a goal im working towards a robot that can do advanced line following and includes a gripper hand.
+The robot can perfom tasks as a clerk in a warehouse driving around, picking up goods and delivering them.

 For progress check out [projects](https://github.com/Tauvic/Technology-at-school/projects)